Quasaur/thoughts/content/QUOTES/to1/GOODNESS-OF-GOD.md

   - transcendent
 ---

-# Quote: GOD IS GOOD
+# Quote: GOODNESS OF GOD
 > [!Quote]
 > None of the darkest horrors concocted by the most evil demonic force can ever have a chance against the Goodness of God.